-Julie O'Sullivan is Course Leader for Post Graduate Certificate: Fashion Buying and Merchandising.
+Julie O'Sullivan is Course Leader for LCF MBA.
 Here, she tells us about her experience and what students gain from the course.

 Tell us about your professional experience and background.

 I started my career on an accelerated Management Development Programme, with Hewlett Packard.
 They provided excellent training and business insight but I had little interest in the product and spent some of my holidays working at Fashion Trade shows for friends.
 While at University, I had a stall in Affleck’s Palace, Manchester, supporting fashion entrepreneurs from the then Poly.
 I decided to bring my two skill sets together and work for Gucci in London.

 Regular buying trips to Florence, exposure to family members and running the business to the satisfaction of the auditors was excellent retail experience.